LCC-CIT-Lab/usage-tracker/README.md

     - **Logic**:
         - Return list of the student's current classes.
         - Save the sign-in data to an SQLite database using SQLAlchemy.
+        - If student is already signed in on the same day without a sign-out, sign them out.

 ### 3. Sign-out:
     - **Purpose**: Allow students to sign out from a session.